Consultant & Engineer

-He is currently president of the Joint Commission for Public-Private Partnerships and last November he started an investigation with the College of Engineers and Surveyors of Puerto Rico on the Palo Seco Power Plant to evaluate the possibility of reopening the plant to address the emergency caused by hurricanes Irma and María.
-Also, he is currently chairman of the Senate’s Energy Affairs Special Commission and is in charge of Senate Bill 860 on the privatization of the Puerto Rico Electric Power Authority.
-Likewise, he is a designated member of The Southern States Energy Board (SSEB), which is an interstate compact, composed of governors and state legislators from sixteen southern states, Puerto Rico and the U.S. Virgin Islands, as well as a presidential appointee, which mission is to enhance economic development through innovations in energy and environmental policies, programs and technologies.
-Similarly, he is the author of Senate Bill 773, about Climate Change that is much related with all the energy system.
+He was a designated member of The Southern States Energy Board (SSEB), which is an interstate compact, composed of governors and state legislators from sixteen southern states, Puerto Rico and the U.S. Virgin Islands, as well as a presidential appointee, which mission is to enhance economic development through innovations in energy and environmental policies, programs and technologies.
+He was also the author of Senate Bill 773 about Climate Change and its relationship to the energy system.